Coronavirus: German state plans tough new restrictions | DW | 11.12.2020

 The measures, discussed Thursday at a regional government meeting in Stuttgart, include a total nighttime curfew, and strict limits on movement during the day, with leaving the house only permitted for a "good reason" such as going to work.

 However, exactly what constitutes a "good reason" for leaving the house must still be specified.
-Up for discussion is whether to limit shopping only to daily necessities, which mean other stores would for all intents and purposes be off limits ahead of Christmas.
+Up for discussion is whether to limit shopping only to daily necessities, which means other stores deemed non-essential would for all intents and purposes be off-limits ahead of Christmas.
 School closings starting next week are also under discussion.

 Baden-Württemberg lawmakers will announce the new measures in full on Friday afternoon, after a special cabinet session during which the measures are expected to be adopted.